 Tucked away in a little brick courtyard on Ezra Street, just off the hustle and bustle of Columbia Road, lies Lily Vanilli, one of the daintiest little bakery gems in town.
 This captivating little spot could easily go unnoticed if it wasn’t for the hundreds of recommendation lists it keeps on popping up on.
 This, of course, was more than enough to make me stop by after a busy Sunday morning battling the crowds on Columbia Road Flower Market in search of the perfect pot plant and seasonal blooms.
 Any excuse for a slice of cake and a cuppa…

 I couldn’t help it – can you blame me, though?
 Known for always using fresh and natural ingredients in the most unusual recipe combinations, self-taught baker and graphic designer Lily Jones (aka Lily Vanilli) certainly follows an experimental approach to the baking scene.
-Nevertheless, she never fails to deliver the most creative and eye-catching designs in every creation and has even made cakes for Elton John and 10 Downing Street!
+Nevertheless, she never fails to deliver the most creative and eye-catching designs in every creation.
+She has even made cakes for Elton John and 10 Downing Street!

 On top of the cakes, a selection of juices, teas and locally roasted coffee make Lily Vanilli the perfect place to catch-up with a treat and a hot drink.
 However, being open only once a week (especially on a Sunday) means it gets really busy throughout the whole day.
 I’d recommend going early to avoid the multitude of people and guarantee getting your hands on a tasty treat before they sell out!